 So who are the best holiday let mortgage lenders?

-The lenders are a varied bunch and many do not advertise their holiday let mortgage products, preferring to receive their holiday let business via brokers such as ourselves.
+The best lenders are a varied bunch and many do not advertise their holiday cottage mortgage products, preferring to receive their holiday let business via brokers such as ourselves.

 In your search for a suitable mortgage you may come across some of the larger lenders such as: Nationwide, Santander, Metro Bank, Barclays and HSBC.
 Confusingly they do not offer a ‘true holiday let mortgage’.
 Most are either buy to let mortgages or holiday home mortgages that allow a small degree of commercial letting.